 Common Name: Grassy Tarweed

-Madia gracilis is a Annual up to 0.75 metres tall.
+Madia gracilis is an annual plant that can grow up to 0.75 metres tall.

 Western N. America - British Columbia to California.